Jeremiah Chilokoa-Mullen

-Jeremiah Chukwuedo Chilokoa-Mullen (born 17 June 2004) is a professional footballer who plays as a defender for Scottish Championship club Dunfermline Athletic.
+Jeremiah Chukwuedo Chilokoa-Mullen (born 17 June 2004) is a professional footballer who plays as a defender for club Wigan Athletic.

 Career

 Leeds United

-Chilokoa-Mullen started his career in Liverpool's youth setup before moving to Leeds United, rising through the under 18 and under 23 sides.
+Chilokoa-Mullen started his career in the youth setup at Leeds United before moving to Liverpool's youth setup.
+After failing to make the grade he moved back to Leeds United, rising through the under 18 and under 23 sides.

 In January 2024, Chilokoa-Mullen was sent on loan to Inverness Caledonian Thistle in the Scottish Championship, making his senior debut in a 3–2 away win against Raith Rovers, before making 2 further league appearances & a cup appearance against Hibernian for the side before being recalled after suffering a back injury in March 2024, ruling him out of the remainder of the season.

 Dunfermline Athletic

-On 3 February 2025 Chilokoa-Mullen joined Scottish club Dunfermline Athetic for the remainder of the 2024-25 season with an option to extend further.
+On 3 February 2025 Chilokoa-Mullen joined Scottish club Dunfermline Athletic for the remainder of the 2024-25 season with an option to extend further.

 Providing an immediate improvement to the Pars' defence, Chilokoa-Mullen won back to back player of the month awards for February and March 2025.

 In June 2025, Chilokoa-Mullen signed a one year extension to remain at Dunfermline for the 2025-26 season.

+Wigan Athletic

+On 1 July 2026, Chilokoa-Mullen signed for League One club Wigan Athletic on an initial two-year deal for an undisclosed fee.